 Monday, Tuesday, Wednesday, & Friday

 We will gladly bill your insurance for your vaccine.
-In the event your vaccination isn’t covered, regular flu vaccines are only $25 and high dose (those over 65) are $55.
+In the event your vaccination isn’t covered, regular flu vaccines are only $35.
 Must be 18 years or older to receive flu vaccine.
 For your convenience, you can read the Vaccine Information Statement and then print and complete our vaccine consent form in advance and bring it with you to the pharmacy.

 Hepatitis A, Shingles & Pneumonia Vaccinations